vmware/nsx-powerops/README.md

 ## PowerOps Docker install
 Powerops UI is a Web app application.
 It need a small web server for hosting, and use also a small API proxy python script on this server, to relay API calls from the web browser to NSX-T Manager.

-Build Powerops from the given dockerfile (don't forget the dot at the end of the command) docker build -t powerops .
+Build Powerops from the given dockerfile (don't forget the dot at the end of the command):

+docker build -t powerops .

 Run the docker command: